Philopappos Hill panoramic views overlooking Athens and the Acropolis

 On foot from Acropolis: If you're visiting the Acropolis, simply walk south along Dionysiou Areopagitou and follow signs to Philopappos Hill.
 The path is paved and gentle at first, then becomes a pleasant dirt trail.

-As part of a guided experience: George includes Philopappos Hill as the second peak in his Ultimate Athens Hills Climb.
-After conquering Lycabettus Hill, you descend through the city and climb Philopappos for a completely different perspective.
+As part of a walking experience: I include Philopappos as the second peak on the Hills Climb.
+After conquering Lycabettus, we descend through the city and climb Philopappos for a completely different perspective.

 Philopappos Hill & Pnyx FAQ